Azul Conscious Movement Dance: The Express Train to Awakening

 Every human possesses an innate style of individual expression that manifests through body language, movement and gestures.
 When set to rhythm or music, these natural, flowing expressions and movements combine to create a spontaneous sequence, or “dance,” that transmits, receives and releases energy and emotion, promoting freedom, power and awareness.
 Although today we may only associate dance with entertainment, fitness or stress reduction, it has been utilized for centuries to create a sense of belonging and is an integral part of ceremonies and festivals.
 In 2013, a new mode of dance, Azul Conscious Movement, was created as an active meditation practice, similar to yoga, that honors the personal transformation and journey of one’s soul.

 Azul Conscious Movement is a personal invitation to explore the creative and spiritual power of dance through alignment with nature, heart and source.
-Anne Marie Cockrell has created a sacred space (a sanctuary, if you will) on Sunday mornings, from 10:30 a.m. to noon, at Dance Church Sunday, in the Skyline Room at the Tapp’s Arts Center, in Columbia.
-Session participants will sweat, laugh and cry together while leaving all expectations at the door.
+Anne Marie Cockrell has created a sacred living space (a sanctuary, if you will) on Sunday mornings, from 10:30 a.m. to noon, at Azul Dance Church, in the Skyline Room at the Tapp’s Arts Center, in Columbia.
+This month’s session is on Sunday, April 21.
+Participants will sweat, laugh and cry together while leaving all expectations at the door.